Life As a Film and Video Editor

 - Cut shot sequences to different angles at specific points in scenes, making each individual cut as fluid and seamless as possible.

-What a Film and Video Editor Should Know
+Film and Video Editor Needed Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.